 What do you say to parents who aren’t sure vaccines are safe for their children?

-Sharing Knowledge about Immunisation (SKAI) can help.
-The SKAI website for parents contains information about every vaccine included on the NIP schedule for children, and the diseases they protect children from.
-It answers the questions parents ask, in an easily interpreted and accessible format.
+Sharing Knowledge About Immunisation (SKAI) can help.
+The SKAI website contains information for parents about every vaccine included on the National Immunisation Program (NIP) schedule for children, as well as the diseases they protect children from.
+It answers the questions parents ask, in an easily interpretable and accessible format.

-This webinar outlines how SKAI was created from years of research with providers and parents and gives a live demonstration of how you can use the SKAI websites during your conversations with parents and carers.
+This webinar outlines how SKAI was created from years of research with providers and parents and gives a live demonstration of how you can use SKAI resources during your conversations with parents and carers.

 Slides and audio from the webinar are available below.